ajorgensen89/api_5/README.md

 # Technologies.

-Content includes a range of technologies to create the frontend and back end portions of this project to help function and to improve the development, aesthetics, functionality and compatability.<br>
+Content includes a range of technologies to create the frontend and back end portions of this project to help the function and to improve the development, aesthetics, functionality and compatability.<br>
 <br>
 Some installations are necessary and more can be added to improve the website service and usefulness.